7 Rideau Gate: History

-Current use

 Since 1966, 7 Rideau Gate has generally been used as a guest house for high-level foreign officials who are visiting Canada in an official capacity as guests of the Canadian government.
 The hospitality offered by the Crown comes via Global Affairs Canada.

-However, due to renovation work at Rideau Hall that began in September 2017, the house served from October 2017 as a residence for the Governor General at that time, Julie Payette.
+Due to renovations at Rideau Hall, 7 Rideau Gate served as an interim residence for then-Governor General Julie Payette.

-From his appointment as Prime Minister prior to the 2025 elections Mark Carney stayed at the guest house for security reasons.
-Carney’s stay was brief as he did not live there during campaigning and will move into Rideau Gate as elected PM.
+From March to May 2025, Prime Minister Mark Carney stayed at 7 Rideau Gate for security reasons.
+He later moved to Rideau Cottage following the 2025 Canadian federal election.